Fact-Saboteurs: A Taxonomy of Evidence Manipulation Attacks against Fact-Verification Systems: Evaluation

 \subsection{Attacks' Performance}

 \definecolor{gray(x11gray)}{rgb}{0.75, 0.75, 0.75} \definecolor{lightgray}{rgb}{0.93, 0.93, 0.93}

 We show the attacks' performance on the KGAT ($\text{BERT}_\text{BASE}$) model in~\autoref{tab:main_results}.
-In addition to accuracy, we also compute two metrics: the first is $\mathcal{R}_\mathcal{D}$'s recall of the attack sentences, and the second is the ratio of predictions that were changed to NEI.
-These metrics measure how well the attacks align with the hypothesized \hlgoals{targets}.
-All planting attacks are reported using the more constrained `add' modification assumption, i.e., original evidence still exists.
-All camouflaging attacks edit the top-5 evidence or less (e.g., if adversarial attacks did not succeed).
+We compute the model's accuracy before and after the attack (lower $\rightarrow$ more successful attack).
+We also measure the percentage of perturbed sentences that were retrieved by $\mathcal{R}_\mathcal{D}$ (`recall') and the ratio of predictions that changed to NEI (`$\rightarrow$ NEI').
+These metrics measure how well the attacks align with the \hlgoals{targets}; e.g., recall is hypothesized to be higher and `$\rightarrow$ NEI' lower for planting attacks.
+All planting attacks are reported using the more constrained `add' modification assumption, i.e., the original evidence still exists.
+All attacks edit/add at most 5 sentences; this is to compute attacks' lower bounds but the attacker can, in principle, perform more changes.
 We summarize our findings as follows:

 1) Consistent with the \hlgoals{targets}, attack sentences are less likely to be recalled in the camouflaging attacks.
 Also, predictions mainly changed to NEI instead of the opposite polarity (i.e., the relevant evidence becomes hidden or irrelevant).
 The opposites are true for planting attacks.